AlexRader/AlexRader.github.io/index.md

 Time Frame: 2 weeks
 As a Final Assignment we had to create a game that implemented things we had learned from class such as AI steering, pathfinding, and state machines.
-We Implemented theses systems with a starting code base that needed heavy refactoring and messaging to work and created a prototype for bomberman where the ai is slightly more intimidating.
+We Implemented these systems with a starting code base that needed heavy refactoring and messaging to work and created a prototype for Bomberman where the AI is slightly more intimidating.
 ```
 ```